buxtronix/phev2mqtt/README.md

 [wifi]
 band=bg
 mode=infrastructure
-ssid=<REMOTExxxxxx SSID of your PHEV remote control network>
+ssid=<REMOTExxxxxx SSID of your vechicle WiFi network>
 # Optional for faster connection
-bssid=<SSID of your PHEV remote control network>
+bssid=<BSSID/MAC of your vechicle WiFi network>
 channel=<3 (default) of 8>
 # Optional to emulate connection from your phone
 cloned-mac-address=<Your phone MAC address>